VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 This will allow us to change our relative path, or location relative to where we are now.

 This as opposed to the "absolute path", where the entire path is defined in identifying our absolute location.
-We can also change location to any other directory (in the following example, the directory `test3` from our current location (say our home directory `~` ), so long as we provide an absolute path.
+We can also change location to any other directory (in the following example, the directory `test3` from our current location, say our home directory `~` ), so long as we provide an absolute path.

 `cd ~`